UtrechtUniversity/yoda/docs/design/metadata_form.md

 The metadata form saves ithe older data in the vault in the corresponding folder but always with a unique name, based upon timestamps.
 Thus safeguarding earlier or original metadata.

 ## Example of complex structure including representation of multiple lead/subproperty structure and mutliple compound being part of the subproperties

 CONTRIBUTOR field

+Internal PHP representation of contributor field as read from JSON schema.
+The import and export functionality within the portal software use this structure to be able to determine

 ```
  [type] = array